Burqa: Netherlands

 On 27 January 2012, a bill was agreed upon by the Dutch cabinet, banning any clothing that would hide the wearer's identity, with potential fines for wearing a burqa in public going up to 380 euros.
 However, it did not pass in Parliament.
 In October 2012, this law was mitigated by the succeeding cabinet to pertain only to public transport, health care, education and government buildings, rather than all public spaces.

 On 22 May 2015, a bill was agreed upon by the Dutch cabinet, banning wearing a burqa in public places.
 Public places would have included public transportation, educational institutes, public health institutes, and government buildings.
 In the courtroom, a burqa or a niqab could not be worn, with both allowed in public spaces.
 Police officers could have requested one to remove face-covering clothing for identification purposes.
 There were exceptions, such as during carnival or other festivities, and when face-covering clothing was necessary as a sports or job requirement.
 Opposition party D66 commented on the burqa abolishment as tokenism, while PVV labelled the ban unsatisfactory.
 Minister of Internal Affairs, Plasterk, has stated that setting a norm is important.

 The May 2015 bill did not pass either, but a new bill was proposed in November 2015, which was eventually made into law.
 On 26 June 2018, a partial ban on face covering (including burqas) on public transport and in buildings and associated yards of educational institutions, governmental institutions and healthcare institutions was enacted, with a number of exceptions.
 From 1 August 2019 a national burka ban was introduced in the Netherlands.

 As of August 2019, 200-400 Dutch women were believed to wear a burqa or niqab.

 Norway

 In June 2018, the parliament of Norway passed a bill banning clothing covering the face at educational institutions as well as daycare centres, which included face-covering Islamic veils.
 The prohibition applies to pupils and staff alike.

+Portugal

+In October 2025, parliament in Portugal passed a bill banning clothing covering the face.